FGlazov/IL2Stats_Enhancements/readme.txt

 Thanks to PR9INICHEK, HawkerMkIII and =FEW=Hauggy, Arkanno, JorgeHFJ and GhostDragon for helping us translate this module!

 ---------------------------
-Module Gunnery Stats
+Module Gunner Stats
 ---------------------------

-Config name: gunnery_stats
+Config name: gunner_stats

 This module adds a new table of "Gunner Rankings" to IL2 stats, which is like pilot rankings, but for gunners.
 This lets players track their gunner's stats and lives.
 Recommended for servers which want